What is an Emergency Repair?

 - A blocked drain or serious leak of sewerage (the cost of this repair is rechargeable if the problem was caused by you)

 - If your heating breaks down during winter where there is no other form of heating available.
-These should be reported directly to our contractor BSW Heating on 0800 206 1371 (Unless you were specifically written to on the 3 October 2018 giving alternative instructions)
+These should be reported directly to our contractor on 0800 206 1371 (Unless you were specifically written to on the 3 October 2018 giving alternative instructions)

 - Any other repair that poses a risk to you or the public or to the structure of the building

-When a repair problem is categorised as an emergency, we will attend within four hours.
+When a repair problem is categorised as an emergency, we will attend within two hours.
 If we are unable to complete a permanent repair at that time, we will undertake whatever temporary measures are practical to ensure the situation is safe.
 The next working day we will make arrangements to undertake a permanent repair of the problem.

-Urgent repairs (undertake within three working days)
+Urgent repairs (undertake within five working days)

 Examples of repairs that would be considered urgent are: